Stage 3 – Monday, August 3, 2020

 - When requesting cleaning supplies, ensure that the product supplied by Facilities Management is suitable for what is being cleaned, i.e. specialized equipment, instruments, etc. Supervisors should be contacted for direction on how to procure alternate types of cleaning products.

 - Laboratories should have their own disinfectant for frequent touch points (as listed in their Return to Laboratory Work Plan).
 For any lab or general area that does not use disinfectant as part of their daily protocols, please contact Health, Safety, and Environment for direction.

 Personal Protective Equipment (PPE)

-- Individuals must wear a non-medical mask in all UPEI laboratories.
-The requirement for gloves and eye protection will depend on the type of lab—see Research and Laboratories section above.
+- In other UPEI labs, the requirement for masks, gloves, and eye protection will depend on the type of lab—see Research and Laboratories section above.

 - Supervisors can request PPE including masks, gloves, (and hand sanitizer) from Health, Safety, and Environment.

 - UPEI Student Affairs will maintain a supply of disposable non-medical masks at the kiosk on the second level of the Student Experience Hub at Dalton Hall for any students who do not have access to masks.
 Also, a “back-up” supply of masks will be available in teaching laboratories.